fjp/fjp.github.io/collections/_fpv/2020-13-05-propeller.md

 ## Plastic, Fiberglass or Carbon

 Propellers can consisto of different materials.
 Small and in general inexpensive propellers are made of conventional plastic (e.g. EPP propellers).
+Improve quality of propellers is achieved through addition of carbonfiber or fiberglass.

 References: